When is Sacha Baron Cohen's new comedy series Who is America? on TV?

 When is Who is America? on TV?

-Who is America? starts on Monday 16th July at 10pm on Channel 4.
+Who is America? is on Mondays at 10pm on Channel 4.
 In the USA, the seven-part show starts the day before on Sunday 15 July on Showtime.
 The announcement came after Radio Times magazine went to press, so check RadioTimes.com for listings updates.

 Is there a trailer?